Sparks, Bell County, Texas

 Sparks is an unincorporated community in Bell County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 30 in 2000.
 It is located within the Killeen-Temple-Fort Hood metropolitan area.

 History

-The area in what is now known as Sparks today first grew up around a railroad station and was said to be named for a local family who owned the area in the late 19th century.
-A post office was established at Sparks in 1897 and remained in operation until 1906.
-There were 61 residents and one business in the community in 1933.
-It lost almost half of its population in 1964, and a church was located a short distance east of the railroad.
-Its population remained at 30 in 2000.
+Established near a railway station in the late nineteenth century, Sparks was likely named after a local family.
+From 1897 to 1906, it had a post office, and as of 1964 it had a church near the railway station.

 Geography

 Sparks is located on Farm to Market Road 95 and the Missouri-Kansas-Texas Railroad, 11 mi southeast of Belton in southeastern Bell County.

 Education

 In 1903, Sparks had a school with one teacher and 52 students.
 Today, the community is served by the Academy Independent School District.